Each of These Easy Vegan Dinner Recipes Can Be Yours in 30 Minutes (or Less!)

 "Cream" of Mushroom Soup

 Don't panic: The word cream is in quotes for a reason.
-There are no dairy products here— just seared mushrooms whipped with oil and vegetable stock until this easy vegan recipe takes on a creamy texture.
-Then, for contrast, add crunchy pine nuts as a delightful topper that's way better than crackers.
+There are no dairy products here—just seared mushrooms whipped with oil and vegetable stock until this quick vegan recipe takes on a creamy texture.
+Then, for contrast, add crunchy pine nuts as a delightful topper that's far superior to crackers.